• Skip to primary navigation

 Red Enchilada Sauce

-• In a saucepan heat vegetable oil over medium heat, then add flour and mix well.
-Turn down heat slightly and allow flour/oil mixture to cook for a few minutes.
+• Add the vegetable oil to a saucepan over medium heat, then add the all-purpose flour and mix well.
+Turn down the heat to low and allow the flour/oil mixture to cook for a few minutes.

-• Bring to a slight boil then reduce heat to a simmer and allow to cook for about 10 minutes.
+• Bring the mixture to a light boil, then reduce the heat to a simmer and allow the enchilada sauce to cook for 10 minutes.

 Chicken Enchiladas